RinaYuWorkStation/JAVA-WORK-SAMPLE/README.md

 To run, download files
-put input into the input file (already in) compile by javac main.java run by java main
+put input into the input file (already in, for more input refer to moreInput.txt) compile by javac main.java run by java main